 Wash your vehicle in the grass or at a car wash

 Park your car in the yard so the water can soak in and be naturally filtered.
 Better yet, take your car to a car wash where the wastewater is treated.

 Keep grass and leaves out of the street

 Yard waste in streets eventually ends up in a local river.
 It brings nitrogen with it and clouds water, reduces stream depth and damages habitat.

 Clean up pet waste often at home to avoid harmful bacteria soaking into the ground water.
 When walking your dog, put their waste in a plastic bag, and in the garbage.

 When removing ice from driveways and sidewalks, use a calcium magnesium acetate (CMA) deicer.
 This is about as corrosive as tap water, safe for concrete, biodegradable and requires fewer applications.

-Rain gardens are simple structures that capture water from downspouts, roofs, streets, parking lots, sidewalks and driveways before it can carry pollutants to streams.
+Build a rain garden, biofilter, or berm to capture and soak up water from downspouts, roofs, streets, parking lots, sidewalks and driveways before it can move pollutants to streams.

 Trees and deep rooted native plants keep soil in place, absorb water and help rain soak into the soil.
 This prevent erosion and holds runoff.
 They also come back year after year.